oktaygulec/TrainStationIlluminator/README.md

 Third step is going to be making a train station sample and we are making those with nested loops.
 In those loops, we can generate some random numbers which is going to be 0 and 1 (0 is empty location and 1 is unlit station) and we are going to convert those numbers to some chars for making the program more graphical (0 is going to be * and 1 is going to be -) and then we are going to use our 2D array to store empty locations and unlit stations.

-In fourth step; we are going to use nested loops again because we have to look every single location for to ask "is my current location a station or empty location?" and we are going to question them for to lit them or not.
+In fourth step; we are going to use nested loops again because, we have to check every single location by asking "is my current location a station or empty location?" and we are going to lit them accordingly.

 And finally; we are going to print the lit train station to display with nested loops.

-Thanks for checking and reading my train station illuminator project.
+Thanks for checking and reading my project.

 If you have any questions or suggestions, you can reach me at Discord (Miyajinco#3918).
 It would be awesome and I really appreciate your interest.